Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Neural Neighborhood Selection

 An episode begins with an input MIP $M$ and an initial feasible assignment $x_0$.
 It proceeds by running the above MDP to perform large neighborhood search until the search budget (e.g., time) is exhausted.

 The size of the search neighborhood at the $t^{th}$ step typically increases exponentially with the number of unassigned integer variables $\eta_t$.
-Larger neighborhoods can be computationally more expensive to search but also can make LNS less susceptible to getting stuck at local optima.
+Larger neighborhoods can make LNS less susceptible to getting stuck at local optima, but it can also be computationally more expensive to search.
 We treat $\eta_t$ as a hyperparameter to control this tradeoff.